A walk through Mazkeret Batya and the First Aliyah

 You can also see the movie online and a transcript at https://museum-mohaliver.org.il/zionist-rabbi/ although you will miss out on the atmospherics!

-The Rav Mohilever Museum is a one-room museum in an original settlement building.
+The Rav Mohilever Museum is a one-room museum in an original settlement building (a cowshed).

-The movie is the highlight of this museum.
+The movie is the main attraction of this museum.

 -

-This museum is in one of the first public buildings in the town, built in 1885, and was the clerk’s office.
+This museum is in one of the first public buildings in the town, the clerk’s office, built in 1885.
 It contains restored rooms from early days, pictures, farm tools, a smithy, and an ark from the first synagogue.
 None of the explanations are in English.
-A very informative 17-minute movie is shown in the building next door at 38 Rothschild, and this movie can be shown with English subtitles.
+An informative 17-minute movie can be viewed in the building next door at 38 Rothschild.
 This building once functioned as the pharmacy for the settlement.
-The admission charge is 20 NIS for adults and 10 NIS for seniors.
-The museum is open Sunday to Thursday 8 a.m. to 1.30 p.m., on Monday also from 4 p.m. to 6 p.m.
+The movie is in Hebrew, but can be viewed with English subtitles.
+The museum admission charge is 20 NIS for adults and 10 NIS for seniors.
+It is open Sunday to Thursday 8 a.m. to 1.30 p.m., on Monday also from 4 p.m. to 6 p.m.
 Friday 8 a.m. to 12 p.m. and on Saturday 9.30 a.m. to 12.30 p.m., but check on these times.
 Group tours can be pre-booked, including in English.
-Participation in one of the tours of the museum is well worthwhile, as this includes not only the museum but also old buildings that are not otherwise open to the public.
+Participation in one of the tours of the museum is well worthwhile, as this includes not only the museum but other old buildings that are not otherwise open to the public.
 Their phone number is 08-934 9525.
 For their website click here:

 The movie is shown at 38 Rothschild.
 This building was formerly the pharmacy for the community.